bontlewatson/mrtrix3/docs/reference/commands/dwi2noise.rst

-.. _dwidenoise:
+.. _dwi2noise:

-dwidenoise
+dwi2noise
 ===================

 Synopsis
 --------

-dMRI noise level estimation and denoising using Marchenko-Pastur PCA
+Noise level estimation using Marchenko-Pastur PCA

 Usage
 --------

 ::

-    dwidenoise [ options ]  dwi out
+    dwi2noise [ options ]  dwi noise

--  *dwi*: the input diffusion-weighted image.
+-  *dwi*: the input diffusion-weighted image
--  *out*: the output denoised DWI image.
+-  *noise*: the output estimated noise level map

 Description
 -----------

-DWI data denoising and noise map estimation by exploiting data redundancy in the PCA domain using the prior knowledge that the eigenspectrum of random covariance matrices is described by the universal Marchenko-Pastur (MP) distribution.
-Fitting the MP distribution to the spectrum of patch-wise signal matrices hence provides an estimator of the noise level 'sigma'; this noise level estimate then determines the optimal cut-off for PCA denoising.
+DWI data noise map estimation by exploiting data redundancy in the PCA domain using the prior knowledge that the eigenspectrum of random covariance matrices is described by the universal Marchenko-Pastur (MP) distribution.
+Fitting the MP distribution to the spectrum of patch-wise signal matrices hence provides an estimator of the noise level 'sigma'.

+Unlike the MRtrix3 command dwidenoise, this command does not generate a denoised version of the input image series; its primary output is instead a map of the estimated noise level.
+While this can also be obtained from the dwidenoise command using option -noise_out, using instead the dwi2noise command gives the ability to obtain a noise map to which filtering can be applied, which can then be utilised for the actual image series denoising, without generating an unwanted intermiedate denoised image series.

-Important note: image denoising must be performed as the first step of the image processing pipeline.
-The routine will fail if interpolation or smoothing has been applied to the data prior to denoising.
+Important note: noise level estimation should only be performed as the first step of an image processing pipeline.
+The routine is invalid if interpolation or smoothing has been applied to the data prior to denoising.

-Note that this function does not correct for non-Gaussian noise biases present in magnitude-reconstructed MRI images.
-If available, including the MRI phase data can reduce such non-Gaussian biases, and the command now supports complex input data.
+Note that on complex input data, the output will be the total noise level across real and imaginary channels, so a scale factor sqrt(2) applies.

 The sliding spatial window behaves differently at the edges of the image FoV depending on the shape / size selected for that window.
 The default behaviour is to use a spherical kernel centred at the voxel of interest, whose size is some multiple of the number of input volumes; where some such voxels lie outside of the image FoV, the radius of the kernel will be increased until the requisite number of voxels are used.
 For a spherical kernel of a fixed radius, no such expansion will occur, and so for voxels near the image edge a reduced number of voxels will be present in the kernel.
 For a cuboid kernel, the centre of the kernel will be offset from the voxel being processed such that the entire volume of the kernel resides within the image FoV.

 The size of the default spherical kernel is set to select a number of voxels that is 1.0 / 0.85 ~ 1.18 times the number of volumes in the input series.
 If a cuboid kernel is requested, but the -extent option is not specified, the command will select the smallest isotropic patch size that exceeds the number of DW images in the input data; e.g., 5x5x5 for data with <= 125 DWI volumes, 7x7x7 for data with <= 343 DWI volumes, etc.

-By default, optimal value shrinkage based on minimisation of the Frobenius norm will be used to attenuate eigenvectors based on the estimated noise level.
-Hard truncation of sub-threshold components and inclusion of supra-threshold components---which was the behaviour of the dwidenoise command in version 3.0.x---can be activated using -filter truncate.

--aggregation exclusive corresponds to the behaviour of the dwidenoise command in version 3.0.x, where the output intensities for a given image voxel are determined exclusively from the PCA decomposition where the sliding spatial window is centred at that voxel.
-In all other use cases, so-called "overcomplete local PCA" is performed, where the intensities for an output image voxel are some combination of all PCA decompositions for which that voxel is included in the local spatial kernel.
-There are multiple algebraic forms that modulate the weight with which each decomposition contributes with greater or lesser strength toward the output image intensities.
-The various options are: 'gaussian': A Gaussian distribution with FWHM equal to twice the voxel size, such that decompisitions centred more closely to the output voxel have greater influence; 'invl0': The inverse of the L0 norm (ie. rank) of each decomposition, as used in Manjon et al. 2013; 'rank': The rank of each decomposition, such that high-rank decompositions contribute more strongly to the output intensities regardless of distance between the output voxel and the centre of the decomposition kernel; 'uniform': All decompositions that include the output voxel in the sliding spatial window contribute equally.

 Options
 -------